microsoft/DeepSpeed/docs/_tutorials/mixture-of-experts.md

+## Random Token Selection

+We have devised a new technique called “Random Token Selection” that greatly improves convergence.
+Random token selection addresses the limitation of biased selection problem in MoE model training.
+Our upcoming paper describes this technique and its results in detail.
+This feature is already part of the DeepSpeed runtime and is enabled by default so users can take advantage without any config flags or command-line arguments.

 ## Advanced MoE usage

 Watch this space!
 We plan to add more interesting and detailed examples of using DeepSpeed MoE in the coming weeks.